DataDog/documentation/content/en/synthetics/api_tests/grpc_tests.md

 ---
 ## Overview

-gRPC healthchecks allow you to probe whether your gRPC servers and services are able to handle RPCs (remote procedure call).
+gRPC health checks allow you to determine whether or not your gRPC servers and services can handle remote procedure calls (RPCs).
 You can implement the health checking mechanism as a gRPC service on a gRPC server.
 To access a proto file, see the [open-source gRPC repository][1].

-gRPC healthchecks can run from both [managed][2] and [private locations][3] depending on your preference for running the test from outside or inside your network. gRPC tests can run on a schedule, on-demand, or directly within your [CI/CD pipelines][4].
+gRPC health check tests can run from both [managed][2] and [private locations][3] depending on your preference for running the test from outside or inside your network. gRPC tests can run on a schedule, on-demand, or directly within your [CI/CD pipelines][4].

 <div class="alert alert-warning">
-The Synthetic Monitoring team welcomes you to share your gRPC use cases for Synthetic tests with the <a href="https://docs.datadoghq.com/help/">Support</a> team.
+Share feedback about your gRPC use cases for Synthetic tests with the <a href="https://docs.datadoghq.com/help/">Support</a> team.
 </div>

 ## Configuration

-After choosing to create an `gRPC` test, define your test's request.
+After choosing to create an `gRPC` health check test, define your test's request.

 ### Define request

-1. Specify the **Host** and **Port** to run your test on.
+1. Specify the **Host** and **Port** to run your health check test on.
 By default, the port is set to `443`.
 2. Enter the service you want to send a health check.
 Leave this field blank if you want to send a health check on the gRPC server.

 <!--TODO. will probably have an "advanced options" section. maybe need to c/p the http advanced option section-->

-3. **Name** your gRPC test.
+3. **Name** your gRPC health check test.

-4. Add `env` **Tags** as well as any other tag to your gRPC test.
+4. Add `env` **Tags** as well as any other tag to your gRPC health check test.
 You can then use these tags to quickly filter through your Synthetic tests on the [Synthetic Monitoring homepage][5].

 {{< img src="synthetics/api_tests/http_test_config.png" alt="Define HTTP request" style="width:90%;" >}}
 <!-- TODO replace with gRPC img -->